Could you possibly tell me the interactive effects of Zoloft (the anti-depressant) and MDMA (Ecstasy)?

 Ecstasy users with depression may also be trying (perhaps unconsciously) to make themselves feel better by using MDMA.
 However, because of the effects described above, ecstasy is not an effective treatment for depression — it can actually make depression worse and treatments less effective.

 While it appears that SSRIs like Zoloft may not interact dangerously with MDMA, there's another type of antidepressant that does.
 Combining monoamine oxidase inhibitors, or MAOIs (common brands are Marplan, Nardil, and Parnate), with MDMA can lead to serotonin syndrome, an excess of serotonin in the body that can be fatal.
-If you take an MAOI or aren't sure if your medication is an MAOI, you should not take ecstasy unless you've been off your prescription for at least two weeks.
+If you take an MAOI or aren't sure if your medication is an MAOI, it's not a good idea to take ecstasy unless you've been off your prescription for at least two weeks.
 Keep in mind that stopping medication can have its own consequences; it's a good idea to talk with your health care provider before you decide to stop taking any prescription medications.

 It's great that you're taking the initiative to find out more about how your use of MDMA could impact your depression treatment.
 Knowing this information, what are your thoughts on how taking ecstasy could compromise your treatment?
-What's more important to you now?
+What are your priorities?
 Also, remember that research is limited when it comes to the potential interactions between party drugs (like ecstasy) and medications.
 You can weigh the risks and consider how to minimize them if you choose to use ecstasy.
 Or, you may want to try and find ways you can party without ecstasy so you won't affect your depression or treatment.Alice!